 American Sign Language

 ASL is a visually expressive language primarily used in the United States and parts of Canada.
 Just like spoken languages, ASL has its own grammar, vocabulary, and cultural nuances.
-It evolved from French Sign Language (LSF) and developed its unique characteristics over time.
+It evolved from French Sign Language (LSF) and developed its unique characteristics.
 ASL incorporates a combination of handshapes, facial expressions, and body movements to convey meaning effectively.

 British Sign Language

-On the other side of the pond, we have BSL, which is the primary sign language in the United Kingdom and some neighboring regions.
-BSL has its own language with grammar and vocabulary, distinct from ASL.
+On the other side of the pond, we have BSL, the primary sign language in the United Kingdom and some neighboring regions.
+BSL has its own language, grammar, and vocabulary, which are distinct from ASL.
 It evolved from the sign languages used in local communities across the UK and developed into a full-fledged language with regional variations.
 Like ASL, BSL employs handshapes, facial expressions, and body movements to communicate effectively.

 Both ASL and BSL have rich linguistic and cultural histories.
 They are dynamic, evolving languages that adapt to the needs and experiences of their respective communities.
 Exploring either of these sign languages opens up a whole new world of communication and connection.